mikolajroszak/qsp-protocol-node/doc/node-operator.md

 is up and running (`ps -A | egrep docker`).
 If not running, please start it.

 ### Run
-From within the bundle directory run following command to start the node.
+From within the bundle directory, run the following command to start the node.

 `./bin/start-node`